Rahulgoyal17/Application-Infrastructure-Deployment/README.md

 Steps to deploy the Application:-
-1. Login to Jenkins server
+1. Login to Jenkins server.
-2. Trigger the Application-Infrastructure-Deployment
+2. Trigger the Application-Infrastructure-Deployment Job.
-3. Browse the Application by using the public DNS of Application Server
+3. Browse the Application by using the public DNS of Application Server.